affidavit of support affidavit of support

 Employment-Based Immigrants:

-• Certain employment-based immigrants if a U.S. citizen or lawful permanent resident relative filed the petition or owns a significant share of the petitioning company
+• Certain employment-based immigrants, if a U.S. citizen or lawful permanent resident relative filed the petition or owned a significant share of the petitioning company

 Diversity Visa Immigrants: